sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 [![Photo highlighting LEDs](./assets/img/XRP_Controller-LEDs.jpg){width="400"}](./assets/img/XRP_Controller-LEDs.jpg)
 </figure>

 These LEDs provide a visual indication to the user.
 The LEDs labeled <b>MOT</b> and <b>SYS</b> turn on when their respective power rails are powered.
-The <b>MOT</b> LED turns on when the <b>5V</b> circuit is powered.
-This circuit provides <b>5V</b> to the servo connectors and .
+The <b>MOT</b> LED turns on when the motors have power available.
 The <b>SYS</b> LED turns on when the <b>3.3V</b>/System circuit is powered.
-This circuit powers the motor connectors and the expansion headers.
+This circuit powers the Pico W, sensors, and the expansion connectos.
 The LED on the Pico W labeled <b>LED</b> is a user-programmable status LED you can program for whatever behavior you prefer.
 For example, you can have it turn on when the distance sensor reports a certain distance.

 ## Solder Jumpers

 !!! warning Advanced Users Only

     These solder jumpers can change the behavior of the board in a lasting way.
-Using these requires extra tools not included in the Robotics Kit along with knowledge of how to use and interact with solder jumpers.
+Using these requires extra tools not included in the XRP
+     Kit along with knowledge of how to use and interact with solder jumpers.
 We recommend that only advanced users adjust and change the solder jumpers.
+If you'd like to learn more about how to use solder jumpers, check out SparkFun's [How to Work with Jumper Pads and PCB Traces](https://learn.sparkfun.com/tutorials/how-to-work-with-jumper-pads-and-pcb-traces) tutorial.

 Lastly, this Controller Board has nine solder jumpers.
 A solder jumper provides a customization option for advanced users to control the behavior of the pins and components they connect to.
-Typically, these control The solder jumpers on this board are labeled (from top-to-bottom when looking at the photo below): <b>VIN_MEAS</b>, <b>MOT_MODE_R/4</b>, <b>MOT_MODE_L/3</b>, <b>USER_BTN</b>, <b>I2C</b>, <b>IMU_ADR</b>, <b>SYS</b>, <b>MOT</b>, and <b>VUSB</b>.
+The solder jumpers on this board are labeled (from top-to-bottom when looking at the photo below): <b>VIN_MEAS</b>, <b>MOT_MODE_R/4</b>, <b>MOT_MODE_L/3</b>, <b>USER_BTN</b>, <b>I2C</b>, <b>IMU_ADR</b>, <b>SYS</b>, <b>MOT</b>, and <b>VUSB</b>.

 <figure markdown>
 [![Photo highlighting solder jumpers.](./assets/img/XRP_Controller-Solder_Jumpers.jpg){width="400"}](./assets/img/XRP_Controller-Solder_Jumpers.jpg)